- Over half of citizens in some countries express prejudice against people with HIV.

 Only two-fifths of those surveyed knew that people on proper medication could not transmit HIV to others, although two thirds (64%) were aware that medications existed that protect against contracting HIV.

-Prejudice against people with HIV is global, according to UNAIDS, a United Nations agency.
+HIV stigma is global, according to UNAIDS, a United Nations agency.
 In 52 of 58 recently surveyed countries more than a quarter of people aged 15-49 held discriminatory attitudes towards people living with HIV.
 In 36 of those countries the figure was above 50%.

 “HIV/AIDS continues to be an epidemic with complex characteristics,” GLAAD’s Ellis says.
 “The spread is fueled and complicated by misinformation and lack of information about the remarkable progress science and medicine have made to make HIV not only preventable, but when treated properly, untransmittable.”